Minhtrna/Image-to-3d-with-Stable-fast-3d/README.md

+# What is this

+This is a demo of creating 3d models from images for my club at university.

 # IMPORTANT
 When using imto3dv2.py speed is slow when calling api maybe due to internet speed of the server or the limit of free sup